Who are Cambridge 100?

 May 2013: Dr Andy Richards biotechnology entrepreneur and business angel, spoke about how “personalisation” of medical treatment is a far more effective than focusing on the population as a whole and the constant drive for new drugs.

 February 2013: Prof Sir Mike Gregory.
-His topic was "Making the most of new ideas, and the role of manufacturing in the modern economy.
+"The role of manufacturing in the modern economy".
 Prof Gregory is Head of Manufacturing & Management at the University Engineering Department, and Institute for Manufacturing.

-November 2012: Dr David Hall "Creativity - when engineering and forensics collide".
+November 2012: Dr David Hall "When engineering and forensics collide".
 Dr Hall, founder of The Ideas Centre.
-Innovative and creative ideas can unblock those patterned thinking systems, prevalent within many company management structures.
+Innovative ideas can unblock those patterned thinking systems, prevalent within many company management structures.

-September 2012: Dr Gerald Avison "Managing Innovation Success - The lessons learnt".
+September 2012: Dr Gerald Avison "Managing Innovation Success".
 Dr Avison, co-founder and Chairman of TTP Group.
 The lessons he has leant from guiding the Group from its very early days to the success story it is today.

-May 2012: Dr Tim Coombs & Dr Jim Haselhof Leading Edge Innovative Technology.
-"The development and commercialisation of superconducting motors" by Dr Coombs from the University’s Engineering Power Group and Magnifye Ltd. "Standardised "genetic building blocks" to "catalogue buy" specific genetic functionality" by Dr Jim Haselof, plant biologist at the Department of Plant Sciences,
+May 2012: Dr Tim Coombs & Dr Jim Haselhof "The development of superconducting motors" by Dr Coombs, University’s Engineering Power Group.
+"Standardising "genetic building blocks" by Dr Jim Haselof, Dpt Plant Sciences,

 February 2012: Prof Alan Barrell and Dr Brian Cox.Enter the Dragon, A China Evening.